 If you work

-Social Security Scotland will review your earnings and expenses to make sure you do not take home more than £151 a week.
+Social Security Scotland will look at your earnings and expenses to make sure your take home pay is not more than £151 a week.
 They’ll do this when you apply for Carer Support Payment.
 They’ll also tell you how often they’ll review your earnings if you’re self-employed, or if your earnings change.

 It’s OK if your take home pay is sometimes more than £151 a week.
 Social Security Scotland will work out how much your average take home pay is.